Select the courses you wish to attend using the course list, the schedule and the course cycle here.

 Course registration and administration at Univ.
 Bern is not centralized, it is the responsibility of the lecturer.
 You do not need to pre-register for most courses at University of Bern, but you need to register for the exam at some point during the semester.
 Check for exceptions, potential changes of the schedule and deadlines on KSL, the Univ.
 Bern online course list.

-Check arrangements for your travels to Zürich if you intend to take courses at ETH Zurich.
+Check your travels to Zürich if you intend to take courses at ETH Zurich.
 Refer to the website of the MSc in Atmospheric and Climate Science program at ETH Zurich for information about the courses (see also the list of elective courses) to make your choice.
 See also the FAQs about taking courses at ETH Zurich and reimbursement of travel expenses below.

-Make sure that you are registered at ETH Zurich as a "Special Student": Fill in the registration form (pdf, 68 kB) and send it to the address given in the form in the first week of the semester.
-You will then get a personal login to subscribe for courses at ETH Zurich (typically in the second week of the semester).
-Courses at ETH Zurich must be subscribed for within the fourth week of the semester.
-There is no registration fee and no charges for courses.
-More information and explanations about studying at ETH Zurich can be found on their rectorate's homepage.
-Please note that this registration must be made for every semester.
+Make sure that you are registered as a "Special Student" at ETH Zurich: See their information page for 'special students University of Bern', fill out the registration form and send it to the given address in the first week of the semester.
+You will then receive a personal login with which you may register for courses.
+Courses at ETH Zurich must be registered for by the fourth week of the semester.
+There is no registration fee and no fees for courses.
+More information and explanations about studying at ETH Zurich can be found on their homepage of the Rectorate.
+Please note that this registration must be done for each semester.

 10 ECTS can be taken outside the module of elective courses (52 ECTS, Annex 1 of the Studeis Program).

 Eligible are courses given at a Swiss University, ETH Zurich or any other University that typically are